U.S. ITC delays decision on LG Chem, SK Innovation trade secret case

-LG Chem, an EV battery supplier for Tesla Inc and General Motors Co, filed its trade complaints against SK Innovation in April 2019 in the United States over allegations of trade secret theft, seeking to block SK from producing battery cells in the United States and importing the components necessary to make the cells.
+LG Chem, an EV battery supplier for Tesla Inc TSLA.O and General Motors Co GM.N, filed its trade complaints against SK Innovation in April 2019 in the United States over allegations of trade secret theft, seeking to block SK from producing battery cells in the United States and importing the components necessary to make the cells.
 SK denied wrongdoing.

 “It is clear that this delay has resulted in a longer litigation process,” SK Innovation said in a statement, adding it “hopes that the two firms could make a wise decision to wash off uncertainties caused by prolonged litigation by ending this dispute promptly and to focus on businesses.”